Cloudera Licensing Policy FAQs

 No. Current customers will not need to sign new contracts as a result of this change.
 Existing subscription agreements will be leveraged, and click-through terms or a new order form containing terms to address the new policy will be required for accessing Cloudera products.

 3. Will Cloudera offer Developer or Trial software Subscriptions?

 Customers and developers will be able to access our products with a subscription agreement with Cloudera.
-We will have free (unsupported) subscription agreements for developers, and short-term trial subscriptions.
-Commercial subscriptions will be available for all customers who want support and maintenance, including access to software with the latest updates and security patches.
+We will have partner development subscription agreements for developers through our Cloudera Connect Partner Program, and free (unsupported) short-term trial subscriptions through Cloudera.com.

 Open Source Licensing

 1. How does this change impact the Open Source Community?

 We believe in staying true to 100% open source licensing, and protecting the interests of our customers, employees and shareholders.

 2. What products or components are covered by AGPL?

 Today, DataPlane Services and applications (DLM, DSS, DAS, etc.) and certain DataFlow components are licensed under the AGPL.
 Moving forward, the bulk of CDP and the Cloudera Runtime will be licensed under the ASL.
 We will share information about which components are licensed under ASL versus AGPL as we get closer to the release of CDP software, later this year.